 This building also offers a great photo from street level looking up.
 Within the government building complex, there is a circular wall.
 This wall rings a central courtyard like area in front of the two towers.

 It’s possible to photograph looking up, and then use this wall to frame the towers.
 To do this photo justice, you’ll need an ultra-wide-angle lens.
-A lens with a focal length wider than 15mm or a is best.
+A lens with a focal length wider than 15mm or a full frame camera is best.

 Best time to visit—The blue hour.